What’s in Bloom, What to Plant, What to Do!

 The Other Plantings in the Bed

 At the top of the image, in white, are a caned-stemmed variety, tough and drought tolerant.
 They lend a shrub-like appearance, adding a little height behind the two lower plants.
-They come in good choices of color in both flower and foliage.
-They bloom for us all year long.
+Begonias come in good choices of color in both flower and foliage and bloom for us all year long.

 Here is more information for you.
 ‘The Tuberous Variety of Begonia.”,